-The actuaries' team assesses on an annual basis the capital charge for each type of counterparty, using internal risk factors or standard factors.
+The Actuarial Finance team assesses on an quarterly basis the capital charge for each type of counterparty, using internal risk factors or standard factors.

-C4.
-Liquidity risk
+C.4 Liquidity risk

-/ Liquidity position and risk management framework
+C.4.1 Liquidity position and risk management framework

 Liquidity risk is the uncertainty, emanating from business operations, investments or financing activities, that AXA Wealth Europe will have the ability to meet payment obligations in a full and timely manner, in current or stressed environments.
 Liquidity risk concerns assets and liabilities as well as their interplay.